AbhijeetKamboj/FlyAboard/README.md

-# ✈️ Airline Reservation System (C++ | OOP Project)
+# ✈️ FlyBoard (C++ | OOP Project)

 ## 📌 Overview

-The **Airline Reservation System** is a C++ project built using Object-Oriented Programming principles.
+FlyBoard **Airline Reservation System** is a C++ project built using Object-Oriented Programming principles.
 It simulates a simple airline management platform where customers can book and manage flights, while admins can control the system using CRUD operations.
 This project was developed as part of an academic OOPs-based software design module.

 ---